ercjbnt/open-ulb/README.md

 # open-ulb

+THIS PROJECT IS A WORK IN PROGRESS!
+Complete assembly ready files with be uploaded pending my revision of traces.

 An open source underwater locator beacon

 This is designed to work with the 44kHz piezos sold at JLI electronics: